tu7q/tbc/README.md

 More examples can be found in the examples directory.

 ## TODOS
+1. Better diagnostic support. (especially in REPL)
-1. Proper support for running a file (instead of hacking a GOTO startline into each example)
+2. Proper support for running a file
-2. AST rewrite
-3. Add missing evals to interpreter
-4. Add compilation support (long term goal)
+3. Add compilation support (long term goal)

 <!-- LICENSE -->
 ## License